awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as with any other DB instance modification\.
 + **db\.t3** – Next generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 T3 instances are configured for Unlimited mode\.
 These instance classes provide more computing capacity than the previous db\.t2 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.t2** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
-T2 instances aren't configured for Unlimited mode\.
+T2 instances can be configured for Unlimited mode\.
+We recommend using these instance classes only for development and test servers, or other nonproduction servers\.

 **Note**
 The DB instance classes that use the AWS Nitro System \(db\.m5, db\.r5, db\.t3\) are throttled on combined read plus write workload\.